-Telehealth startup Hims fell in its public trading debut — and that’s fine with its CEO – TechCrunch
+Hims, the telehealth startup, saw its shares slip in their trading debut — and that’s fine with its CEO – TechCrunch

 AD: We’ve reduced our annual burn and increased our margin efficiency and organic growth, so on a quarterly basis, we think in the next couple of years is a real possibility.

-TC: Hims’s first wellness offerings included pills for male pattern hair loss and erectile dysfunction.
+TC: Hims’ first wellness offerings included pills for male pattern hair loss and erectile dysfunction.
 How much revenue does that ED business account for?

 AD: What we’ve disclosed is that roughly half [of our revenue] is that sexual health category — which includes [medicines for] generic erectile dysfunction, birth control, STDs, UTIs and premature ejaculation.
 The other half is predominately dermatology, including hair care [to address hair loss] and acne, and we’ve more recently moved into primary care and behavioral health.